Social Justice Group

 An example is the Australian Catholic Migrant and Refugee Office (ARMCO) which issues documents and press releases on behalf of the Australian Catholic Bishops Conference and these often refer to how Catholic Social Justice teachings relate to such issues.
 Within our parish, there is close cooperation between our Social Justice Group and our Refugee Resettlement Committee.
 Some parishioners are members of both bodies.

-Previous page: EVENTS Next page: Social Justice Prayer
+Previous page: Parish Assembly Next page: Social Justice Prayer